 4- Phone marketing:

-This one is possibly the most highlighted and sought-after of all among offline digital marketing.
+This one is possibly the most highlighted and sought-after among offline digital marketing.
 As of June 2021, almost half of the world's population has a smartphone.
 Plus, phones are targeted more than desktops when it comes to advertising since more people are online on a phone than there are on a desktop.
 However, as offline phone marketing goes, two apps are always known for communicating with people: Texting and calling apps.
 While you can call random people on the phone with the prospect of finally finding a customer for your services (also known as Cold Calling), text messaging always works best in the case of phone marketing, regardless of online text messaging or offline.

 So far, you are possibly contemplating these items as classic marketing options which are not guaranteed to pay off.
 Well, you are not to blame.
-They have been among us for quite some time, and it makes sense when companies choose online forms of digital marketing over.
+They have been among us for quite some time, and it makes sense when companies choose online forms of digital marketing over them.
 They are now the real deal whatsoever!

-Online digital marketing
+Online internet marketing

 1- SEO (search engine optimization):

-Imagine a random internet user searching a product in Google search bar and your website is popping on among the first results.
+Imagine a random internet user searching for a product in the Google search bar, and your website is popping on among the first results.
 Everyone loves that!
 SEO is undoubtedly an art and a science.
-Both of which persuade search engines like Google, Yahoo, or Bing to put your intended contents at a higher rank, so that your web page becomes more visible on the search engine results pages (SERPs).
+Both of which persuade search engines like Google, Yahoo, or Bing to put your intended contents at a higher rank so that your web page becomes more visible on the search engine results pages (SERPs).
 It is like magic, right?
 Truth be told, as much as the idea is astonishing, time and skill need to be allocated toward it to get the desired results.
 Get a free consultation on SEO now! (in Spanish: Obtenga una consulta gratuita sobre SEO ahora ).
 Now, let's talk about different ways that SEO can be done with:

 A. On-Page SEO: It is all about everything that is and can be seen on the page.
 On-page SEO relies on the content.

 B. Off-page SEO: This one is all about everything that happens off the page.
 Let's go through the term backlink real quick.
 Backlinks are links from a website that will direct you straight to a page on another website.
-Now, imagine having a number of backlinks to a page of yours on different websites.
+Now, imagine having a number of backlinks to your page on different websites.
 While everything has happened off-page, the search engine can certainly place you at a high rank.

 2- SEM (search engine marketing): While SEO is an organic strategy, SEM is the paid version of it.
 It basically goes like this: Whenever someone searches a keyword, ads will show up on SERPs.
 That is, of course, if you pay for this service.